nullstack/nullstack.github.io/articles/njs-file-extension.md

 Nullstack Javascript files let Webpack know which loaders to use at transpile time.

+NJS files must import Nullstack or one of its subclasses.

+If only a subclass is imported, a Nullstack import will be injected at transpile time.

-NJS files must import Nullstack because at transpile time JSX tags will be replaced with *Nullstack.element*
+At transpile time JSX tags will be replaced with *Nullstack.element*

-This extension also allows Nullstack to make free transpile time optimizations like source injection and others mentioned in the documentation.
+This extension also allows Nullstack to make free transpile time optimizations like source injection and extracting renderable components into stateless functions.

+> 🔥 Each file must have only one class declaration.

 On the *server* bundle static async functions are mapped into a registry for security.